bva-shopify-discounts/32degrees/README.md

 ## Known Issues

-Still writing some specs, and would like to do some cleanup for Rubocop standards.
+Would like to expand test coverage and do some updates for Rubocop standards.
 But that will have to wait until there are more available hours.

 Otherwise, be aware of the following:

-1. "Discount code requirements not met: Empty Cart"
+1. `Discount code requirements not met: Empty Cart`

 This error will sometimes show up on line 1 of the Script Editor when you are editing your script.
 You can disregard it, this is a Shopify bug.
 Reload the page, re-paste in your code, and it will go away.